 Many of our graduate assistants teach in our introductory communication course, CMN 1310.
 These are stand-alone sections where the student is the primary instructor.
 To prepare you for your role as a CMN 1310 instructor the department's basic course director, Dr. Richard Jones, guides you through a 30-hour orientation and introduction to teaching the course that covers topics such as classroom management, grading, academic integrity, classroom technology and a host of other relevant issues.
 Students are given access to a standard syllabus, a common text, and classroom exercises.
 Students teaching CMN 1310 continue their "classroom education" in the department's CMN 5500 course, which allows Dr. Jones to continue meeting with graduate assistants throughout the semester.

 Students in the Department of Communication Studies have also been very successful in finding assistantships across campus.
-Students have found work in campus units such as the Center for Academic Technology Support (CATS), the Student Union, the Housing Office, the School of Continuing Education, the Student Recreation Center, Career Services, Health Services, the Health Education Resource Center, the Student Life Office, the Counseling Center, and the Office of International Programs.
+Students have found work in campus units such as the Center for Academic Technology Support (CATS), the Student Union, the Housing Office, the Athletics Department, the School of Continuing Education, the Student Recreation Center, Career Services, Health Services, the Health Education Resource Center, the Student Life Office, the Counseling Center, and the Office of International Programs.

 Graduate assistantships come with a tuition waiver (there are some university fees that cannot be waived) and a monthly stipend of $870.
 Assistantships are generally for the entire academic year and are paid over 9 months.